skillreso/sale-promotion/sale_loyalty_partner_applicability/README.rst

 This module extends the loyalty_partner_applicability functionality.
 When this filter is defined, the promotion rule will only be applied to customers who meet the specified conditions in the filter.
+Or a list of customers can be defined in the promotion rule, so that the promotion will only be applied to those customers.
 The coupons generated in a sales order for a specific member promotion can be shared between members of the same trading entity.